 Excellent for: Self-drive, Bear watching, Wolf watching

-This is the territory of the Vuntut Gwitchin First Nation, who know the Fishing Branch river as Ni’iinlii Njik: “the place where salmon spawn”.
-For them this is a sacred place, and in 1999, working with the Yukon government, they established the 6,500 square kilometre territorial park to protect the river.
+This is the territory of the Vuntut Gwitchin First Nation, who know the Fishing Branch river as Ni’iinlii Njik: 'the place where salmon spawn'.
+For them this is a sacred place, and in 1999, they established the 6,500 square kilometre territorial park to protect the river, which now attracts huge numbers of grizzly bears

 Ideal for viewing: brown bear, moose, grey wolf, wolverine, bald eagle